Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Numerical results

 Although we know that if IBMF reaches a fixed point, this is also a fixed point of the exact dynamics, it does not necessarily stop converging when the simulations do.
 We used IBMF to reproduce the transition to unbounded growth.
 Fig.~\ref{fig:IBMFs_Langevin_T0_div} shows a very good agreement between simulations and IBMF.
 This also extends to negative values of $\mu$, which correspond to interactions that are mutualistic on average (see Appendix \ref{app:unbounded_growth_mutualistic}).

-Our results indicate that IBMF is enough to independently describe both aspects of the crossover: the transition to the multiple-fixed-points phase and the transition to unbounded growth.
+Our results indicate that IBMF is enough to independently describe both the transition to the multiple-fixed-points phase and the transition to unbounded growth.
 Note that the finite-size effects are relevant in both panels of Fig.~\ref{fig:IBMF_asym}.
 The transitions obtained with the simulations and with the theory move downward when the number of species $N$ increases.
 Nevertheless, IBMF is enough to capture these effects correctly, and its description is already accurate for finite systems.
+In addition, as we show in Appendix \ref{app:mean-abundance-heterogeneous-graphs}, IBMF is also able to correctly predict the global average abundance among all species $\langle n \rangle =\frac{1}{N} \sum_{i=1}^N n_i$, showing a very good agreement with numerical simulations both in the single fixed point and in the multiple fixed points phases.

+As mentioned above, to obtain Fig.~\ref{fig:IBMF_asym} we drew $\alpha_{ij}$ and $\alpha_{ji}$ independently from Gaussian distributions for every pair of interacting species.
+It is important to mention, however, that the quantitative agreement between IBMF and simulations also holds when $\alpha_{ij}$ and $\alpha_{ji}$ are correlated, as we show in Appendix \ref{app:correlated_alpha_T0}.